 Early Diagnosis Is Key to Treatment

-Since a change in eye color can be a sign of a serious health issue, it's import to check your pet's eyes on a daily basis.
-If you spot a minor color change early on, you can have your veterinarian examine her at the earliest opportunity.
+Since cats eyes changing colors can be a sign of a serious health issue, it's import to check your pet's eyes on a daily basis.
+If you spot a minor color change in your cat's eyes early on, you can have your veterinarian examine her at the earliest opportunity.
 This will not only allow you to keep her eyes as healthy as they can be, it might also help your vet diagnose and treat life-threatening medical conditions before they reach advanced stages.
 A check only takes a few moments, and it's one of the easiest things you can do to ensure your pet's overall health.